Anabaptism: Relationship with Baptists

-Some similarities exist between Baptists and the Anabaptists, which is why some historians have advocated the view that General Baptists were influenced by Anabaptism.
-The similarities between these groups include baptism of believers only, religious freedom, similar perspectives on free will, predestination and original sin along with congregationalism.
+There are some similarities between Baptists and the Anabaptists, which is why some historians have advocated the view that General Baptists were influenced by Anabaptism.
+The similarities between these groups include baptism of believers only, religious freedom, similar perspectives on free will, predestination and original sin, along with congregationalism.
 It is almost certain that the earliest Baptist church led by John Smyth and Thomas Helwys interacted with the Mennonites and that Smyth borrowed ideas from Anabaptism.
 However, it has been debated if influences from Anabaptism ever found their way to the English General Baptists.

 Those who held closer views with the Anabaptists switched to the Mennonite movement along with Smyth, while those who identified as Baptists did so under Helwys who disagreed with Smyth and the Mennonites on multiple issues, denying Melchiorite Christology and Anabaptist views of the civil magistrate.
 These English General Baptists may have had secondary influences from Anabaptism, although it is a matter of debate among historians.
 Despite the existing similarities between these two groups, the relationship between Baptists and Anabaptists was strained in 1624 when five existing Baptist churches of London issued a condemnation of the Anabaptists.
 The theory that Anabaptism influenced Baptist theology has been believed by Philip Schaff, A.C.
 Underwood, and William R. Estep.
 Gourley wrote that among some contemporary Baptist scholars who emphasize the faith of the community over soul liberty, the Anabaptist influence theory is making a comeback.